The Exam: Head to Tail

-A lot happens during the exam.
-Though it may seem the doctor is just holding and petting your animal, he or she is thoroughly evaluating your pet and assessing all the major systems and organs inside, as well as watching their breathing, energy level, gait, and any other issues.
+A lot happens during the exam!
+You might think the doctor is just holding and petting your animal, but he or she is thoroughly evaluating your pet, assessing all the major systems and organs inside, as well as watching their breathing, energy level, gait, and any other issues.

 When it’s time to work up close with your pet, the doctor will do so at your pet’s own level and, as much as possible, on your pet’s own terms.
 The doctor may sit on the floor next to your dog or hold your cat in his lap.
 For most pets, the exam can take place wherever you and your pet prefer.

 The exam will include: